cirruslabs/cirrus-ci-docs/docs/guide/supported-computing-services.md

 ```

 !!! info "Default Logs Retentions Period"
 By default Cirrus CI will store logs and caches for 90 days but it can be changed by manually configuring a
-    [lifecycle rule](https://cloud.google.com/storage/docs/lifecycle) for a Google Cloud Storage bucket that Cirrus CI is using.
+[lifecycle rule](https://cloud.google.com/storage/docs/lifecycle) for a Google Cloud Storage bucket that Cirrus CI is
+using.

 Now we have a service account that Cirrus CI can use!
-It's time to let Cirrus CI know about that fact by securely providing a
+It's time to let Cirrus CI know about the service account to use.
-private key for the service account.
+There are two options:

+1. [Creating a static credentials file](#credentials-key-file) for your service account.
+Same as you might do for using
+   with `gcloud`.
+2. [Configure Cirrus CI as workload identity provider](#workload-identity-federation).
+This way Cirrus CI will be able
+   to acquire a temporary credentials for each task

+#### Credentials Key File

 A private key can be created by running the following command:

 ```bash
 gcloud iam service-accounts keys create service-account-credentials.json \